 Can I Use Child Benefit Income for a Mortgage?

-Child benefit income is typically considered by some lenders, but it won’t offset your childcare costs.
-While this additional income can be helpful and support affordability, childcare fees are still factored into lenders’ calculations as they will look at your overall financial commitments.
+Child benefit income is typically considered by some lenders, but it won’t fully offset your childcare costs.
+While this additional income can help support affordability, childcare fees are still factored into lenders’ calculations as they assess your total monthly cost and financial commitments.

 My Childcare Costs Will Stop Soon – Do I Need to Declare This for a Mortgage?